If you or someone you know is experiencing or is at risk of experiencing homelessness, call: 801-990-9999.

 Are there resources available for victims and survivors of domestic violence?

-Salt Lake City Police Department has Victims’ Advocates, who are trained to help connect individuals with resources and advocate for them within the criminal justice system.
-Those in need can call the 24-hour free, anonymous hotline: 801-580-7969, or also call the Utah LINKLine at 1-800-897-5465 for confidential assistance.
+The State of Utah provides resources for individuals impacted by domestic violence.
+This includes emergency shelters, crisis lines, case management, and children’s services.
+Salt Lake City Police Department has Victims’ Advocates, trained to help connect individuals with resources and advocate for them within the criminal justice system.
+Those in need can call the 24-hour free, anonymous hotline: 801-580-7969 or the Utah LINKLine at 1-800-897-5465 for confidential assistance.

 Are there places for individuals experiencing homelessness to access showers, toilets, etc.?

 Toilets and showers are available at the Homeless Resource Centers.
-The City has placed roaming port-a-potty stations periodically in camping hot spots.
+The City has placed roaming port-a-potty stations periodically in hot spots.
 A “Portland Loo” was installed near the old Road Home location, and a bathroom is provided to people experiencing homelessness on Library Square.

 Why not turn empty buildings into shelters?